ssvlabs/ssv-liquidator/docs/setup-and-run.md

 Download Docker Compose from [the official website](https://docs.docker.com/compose/install)

 ### 3. Run in docker-mode
-Open terminal\CMD window and navigate to the project directory and run the following command:
+Open Terminal or CMD window and navigate to the project directory and run the following command:

 ```bash
 docker-compose up